kbenavente24/TCSS460-Group5-FrontEnd/README.md

 ## 🎯 Overview

-Our web application allows users to interact with comprehensive TV show and movie information.
-Users can search, filter, view detailed information, and manage their entertainment preferences all in one place.
+Our web application will allow users to interact with comprehensive TV show and movie information.
+Users will be able to search, filter, and view detailed information all in one place.

 The standout feature of our application is the **personalized Top 10 ranking system**.
 Rather than simply browsing content, users can create custom-themed Top 10 lists that reflect their unique tastes and preferences.